-- The school's building is DDA compliant. - The school is all on one level everywhere can be accessed using a wheelchair. - We have a disabled toilet. - A disabled parking bay is provided in the car park. - Yellow lines are painted on the edge of raised areas around the school grounds.

-• Where necessary, Personal Emergency Evacuation Plans (PEEPs) are put in place for children with a physical disability to identify exit routes in the event of fire.
+- The school's building is DDA compliant. - The school is all on one level everywhere can be accessed using a wheelchair. - We have a disabled toilet. - We have 4 quieter rooms where interventions such as Play Therapy can take place. - A disabled parking bay is provided in the car park. - Yellow lines are painted on the edge of raised areas around the school grounds. - Where necessary, Personal Emergency Evacuation Plans (PEEPs) are put in place for children with a physical disability to identify exit routes in the event of fire. - We have recently built a changing room so that we can safely change children who still need nappies.